Pack Horse Library Project: Description

 Books were rotated between locations and were chosen based on the preferences of the library patrons.
 The collection of the libraries were focused on children's books.
-Maggie Mae Smith, a supervisor at the Whitley County Pack Horse Library wrote that the children all ran to meet the book women, saying, "Bring me a book to read."
-For adults, the collection focused on current events, history, religion and biographies.
-The Bible was one of the most requested books, along with "instructive literature."
+Maggie Mae Smith, a supervisor at the Whitley County Pack Horse Library, wrote that the children all ran to meet the book women, saying, "Bring me a book to read."
+For adults, the collection focused on current events, history, religion, and biographies.
+The Bible was one of the most requested books along with "instructive literature."
 Other popular books were Robinson Crusoe and literature by Mark Twain.
 Women enjoyed reading illustrated home magazines and books about health and parenting.
-Another unique aspect of the collection was the recipe and quilting pattern books that women created, writing down their favorites into binders which were shared throughout the area.
-The scrapbooks also contained cuttings from other books and magazines and eventually, there were more than 200 different books generated by patrons and librarians.
+Another unique aspect of the collection was the recipe and quilting pattern books that women created by writing down their favorites into binders that were shared throughout the area.
+The scrapbooks also contained cuttings from other books and magazines, and eventually, there were more than 200 different books generated by patrons and librarians.
 In 1938, four Tru-Vuers with 40 films were purchased to circulate through the different libraries so that people could see their first moving pictures.
 The books were in such demand that one young man walked 8 mi to the closest pack horse library to get new books.
 In 1936, around 33,000 books were circulated to around 57,000 families.
 The lending period for books was usually about a week.

 Parent Teacher Associations (PTA) and women's clubs in Kentucky were key to helping raise money to purchase new books.
-Lena Nofcier, who was involved in promoting the book donation program through the PTA, helped raise money by book drives and penny donations.
+Lena Nofcier, who was involved in promoting the book donation program through the PTA, helped raise money via book drives and penny donations.
 In Paintsville, Kentucky, the Daughters of the American Revolution (DAR) helped pay shipping expenses for the books donated.
 The head of the library in Paintsville, Stafford, also solicited books by writing to the editor of The Courier-Journal.
-PTA's in Kentucky helped promote the Pack Horse Library Project.
+PTAs in Kentucky helped promote the Pack Horse Library Project.
 Local communities held book drives and open houses to support libraries.

-The Pack Horse Library Project not only distributed books but also provided reading lessons.
+The Pack Horse Library Project not only distributed books, but it also provided reading lessons.
 Librarians and book women would also read aloud to families.
 Librarians were also seen as educators, bringing new ideas into isolated areas.
 In order to do so, librarians had to deal with their community's suspicion of strangers and deal with a "hostility toward any outside influence".
-The librarians managed to overcome the attitude to such a degree that one family was reported as refusing to move to a new county because it lacked a packhorse library service.
+Librarians managed to overcome the attitude to such a degree that one family was reported as refusing to move to a new county because it lacked a packhorse library service.

-The project ended in 1943, when the WPA stopped funding the program.
+The project ended in 1943 when the WPA stopped funding the program.
 While local communities tried to keep the libraries going, they were unable to continue without funding.
 It was only in the 1950s that the remote communities would have access to bookmobiles.